-Edmond owned a stake in Château Lafite-Rothschild, but rose in 1973 by buying the wineries Château Clarke.
-Château Malmaison and Château Peyre-Lebade himself great in the winemaking business.
-With huge investments he cleared most of the vineyards and with advice from the oenologist Professor Émile Peynaud (1912-2004) and renew the cellar facilities.
-His son Baron Benjamin de Rothschild (* 1963) inherited most of the assets and further expanded the position of the banks.
-The balance sheet magazine estimated its assets at 2 to 3 billion Swiss francs.
-In the wine-growing district Paarl In South Africa in 1997 the joint venture "Rupert & Rothschild" was started between Antonij Rupert (son of a business magnate) and the baron.
+Edmond owned a stake in Château Lafite-Rothschild, but rose in 1973 by buying the wineries Chateau Clarke.
+Chateau Malmaison and Château Peyre-Lebade even big in the wine business.
+With huge investments, he cleared most of the vineyards and with advice from the oenologist Professor Émile Peynaud (1912-2004) restock and renew the cellar facilities.
+His son Baron Benjamin de Rothschild (* 1963) inherited most of the property and further expanded the position of the banks.
+The balance sheet magazine estimated its assets at 2 to 3 billion Swiss Francs.
+In the wine-growing district Paarl in 1997 the joint venture "Rupert & Rothschild" between Antonij Rupert (son of a business magnate) and the baron was started in South Africa.
 The wines are named after the parents "Baron Edmond" and "Baroness Nadine".

-His son Baron Nathan de Rothschild (1844-1884) was a French citizen and worked as a lawyer.
-This began to build today's Château of Château Mouton-Rothschild, which was then completed by his widow Thérèse.
-But Baronne Thérèse visited her winery only sporadically and left the management mostly to her closest associates.
+His son Baron Nathan de Rothschild (1844-1884) became a French citizen and worked as a lawyer.
+He started to build today's Château Mouton-Rothschild, which was then completed by his widow Thérèse. hte Baronne Thérèse visited her winery only sporadically and mostly left the management to her closest employees.
 After her death, her son Baron Henri de Rothschild (1872-1946) inherited the estate in 1920.
-The successful doctor and writer was not particularly interested in ownership.
+The successful doctor and writer was not particularly interested in the property.
 He handed it over in 1922 to his then 20-year-old son Baron Philippe de Rothschild (1902-1988).

 His first wife Lilli Pelletier de Chambre (1902-1945) was the only family member who died in a concentration camp.
 The daughter Philippine miraculously survived the Ravensbrück concentration camp as a small child.
-In 1954, the baron married his second wife, American fashion designer Pauline Fairfax-Potter, and the marriage remained childless.
-He built the Château Mouton-Rothschild to a tourist attraction of the first order and built a wine museum with his wife.
-And he not only led to the world famous Château Mouton-Rothschild because of the finally achieved Rangerhöhung his vineyard.
-Together with Robert Mondavi (1913-2008) was founded in 1979, the California winery and the wine brand Opus One, Baron Philippe de Rothschild celebrated with the as Wine of the century classified vintage 1982 its 60th grape harvest.
-His last and 65th harvest he experienced with the year 1987, a few months later he died in January 1988.
+In 1954, the baron married American fashion designer Pauline Fairfax-Potter in a second marriage, this marriage remained childless.
+He turned Château Mouton-Rothschild into a first-class tourist attraction and set up a wine museum with his wife.
+And it was not only because of the final increase in the rankings of his winery that he made Château Mouton-Rothschild world famous.
+Together with Robert Mondavi (1913-2008) the California winery or wine brand was created in 1979 Opus One, Baron Philippe de Rothschild celebrated with the as Wine of the century classified vintage 1982 his 60th wine harvest.
+His last and 65th harvest was born in 1987, a few months later he died in January 1988.